baedyl/ProAIContent/AUTH_IMPLEMENTATION_SUMMARY.md

 ## 🎉 All Done!
 10/10 Tasks Completed

-Your ProAIContent app now has a complete authentication and database system powered by Supabase + NextAuth.js
+Your Wand Wiser app now has a complete authentication and database system powered by Supabase + NextAuth.js

 ---